Beyond Memorization: Selective Learning for Copyright-Safe Diffusion Model Training: Experimental Analysis

-\paragraph{Backbone and Training Protocol: Pretraining Stage} We initiate our two-stage training protocol using the large-scale pretrained DiT model, Stable Diffusion 3.5M~\cite{esser2024scaling}, as our foundation model.
+\paragraph{Backbone and Training Protocol} We initiate our two-stage training protocol using the large-scale pretrained DiT model, Stable Diffusion 3.5M~\cite{esser2024scaling}, as our foundation model.
 This backbone provides the necessary general visual and semantic understanding learned during its initial massive pretraining phase.
 In the first stage, we leverage this existing capacity, reserving the subsequent fine-tuning step for the concept-level constraint enforcement.

-Under practical constraints, setting the scaling hyperparameter $\lambda = 0.1$ works best to ensure gradient stability and optimize convergence speed, even though the theoretical value of $\lambda = 1$ guarantees perfect orthogonal magnitude preservation.
+While Theorem 3.1 establishes $\lambda = 1.0$ as the theoretical optimum for perfect orthogonal excising, we observed that such aggressive updates lead to training instability in high-dimensional diffusion manifolds.
+Under practical constraints, $\lambda = 0.1$ works best to ensure gradient stability and prevent the denoising loss from diverging, which frequently occurs at higher values.
+Values lower than $0.1$ significantly diminish the IP-protection effect.
+The selection of $\lambda = 0.1$ was determined empirically to balance the theoretical guarantees of concept exclusion with the practical requirements of diffusion training stability.

+\paragraph{Evaluation Protocol: Ground-Truth as Adversarial Benchmark} Our primary evaluation protocol~\cite{somepalli2023diffusion, carlini2023extracting} employs the ground-truth trigger methodology.
+For every training sample, we query the model using the exact $p_{main}$ utilized during the fine-tuning phase.
+In the context of diffusion models prone to overfitting, the original training caption acts as the most potent ``key'' or optimal trigger to recover exact training pixels from the weight manifold.

+By reporting results under this regime, our metrics do not merely reflect generic performance; they represent an \textbf{intrinsic adversarial analysis} of the most extreme memorization scenario.
+This protocol ensures that our defense is tested against the maximum possible exposure, providing a more stringent security guarantee than randomized or automated adversarial searches which often converge on less effective local minima.